honeydew-ai/honeydew-native-app-cortex-demo/README.md

 ## Usage

 Put the code in `src/streamlit_app.py` in a Snowflake Streamlit application.

 Make sure it runs with a user that has access to Cortex ([required privileges](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#required-privileges)) and to the Native App ([installation guide steps 6-7](https://honeydew.ai/docs/integration/snowflake-native-app#installation))

+Note that if the relevant Cortex models are not supported in your Snowflake account region, you can use them through [Cross-region inference](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cross-region-inference).